ngn13/website/doc/docs/api.en.md

-My website's API, [api.ngn.tf](https://api.ngn.tf), stores information about my self-hosted services, it also allows me to publish news and updates about these services using an Atom feed and it keeps track of visitor metrics.
-The API itself is written in Go and uses SQLite for storage.
+My website's API, stores information about my self-hosted services, it also allows me to publish news and updates about these services using an Atom feed and it keeps track of visitor metrics.

 This documentation contains information about all the available API endpoints.
+All the endpoints can be accessed using the `/api` route.

 ## Version 1 Endpoints
 Each version 1 endpoint, can be accessed using the `/v1` route.